Refinitiv/websocket-api/Applications/Examples/RDP/java/README.md

 #### Source File Description

-* `MarketPriceEdpGwAuthentication.java` - Source file for the MarketPriceEdpGwAuthentication example.
+* `MarketPriceRdpGwAuthentication.java` - Source file for the MarketPriceRdpGwAuthentication example.

-### Running the MarketPriceEdpGwServiceDiscovery Example
+### Running the MarketPriceRdpGwServiceDiscovery Example

 To run the example:
   - Set the classpath that Ant gave you: `export CLASSPATH=<classpath from ant>`
-  - Run: `java MarketPriceEdpGwServiceDiscovery --user <username> --password <password> --clientid <client ID>`
+  - Run: `java MarketPriceRdpGwServiceDiscovery --user <username> --password <password> --clientid <client ID>`
   - Pressing the CTRL+C buttons terminates the example.

 The command line options are: